PhamVoAnhKhoi/Practice_Playwright/README.md

    `your-port`: Retrieved from the **Post** field at **Connection** in the Server properties.
    `your-table-name`: Your table name which you want to create
 ## Running Tests
 The framework uses TestNG as the test runner and Playwright authentication state for all admin-related testcases.
+Note: Testcase `DemoFailureTests` just only run when you want to test feature `Capture screanshot when faifure`.

 Before running any test except `LoginTests`, you must generate a valid file (`auth.json`) using the `utils.SetupAuthState`.
 This file stores the authenticated session so tests can run without logging in again.